JamesFahey/CivilWar-TicTacToe/README.md

 •	Add a game mode with an increased grid size; 4 X 4, or 5 X 5

-•	•	Add a game mode with an increased grid size; 4 X 4, or 5 X 5
+•	Add a difficulty slider for the ai option

 ## Technologies used